programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 ## Why are APIs useful for you?
 Apart from technical advantages of API described above, what are the benefit for an ordinary research user like you?

 Good question.
 So the author tries to summarise some of the reasons.
-If you conduct a research, you may prefer to have:
+If you conduct research, you may prefer to have:
 - More data
 - Related data
 - Interlinking data